ipunkt/rancherize/README.md

 From now on use rancherize without other dependencies for your local environment than docker.

 # Usage in build tools
 With build tools like jenkins or gitlab-ci, you cannot rely on the presence of a .rancherize file in the home-dir.
-For this usecase you can set account settings with environment variables on runtime. best practise would be to include these variables via secrets.
+For this usecase you can set account settings with environment variables on the [docker container](https://hub.docker.com/r/ipunktbs/rancherize/) on runtime. best practise would be to include these variables via secrets.

 - `DOCKER_USER` - username for dockerhub / registry
 - `DOCKER_PASSWORD` - password for dockerhub / registry